SKaplanOfficial/Mac-Menubar-Megalist/README.md

 # Mac Menubar Megalist

-This is a regularly updated post featuring macOS menu bar apps organized by area of focus.
+This is a regularly updated list of macOS menu bar apps organized by area of focus.
 All apps are free (or have a free tier) unless otherwise noted.

 ## Contacts